| ProgramsCopyright 1997, 1998Virginia Lawrence This section discusses mostly the software programs available on

 kerning and tracking.
 It also provides good graphics

+capabilities.
 Quark does not create an acceptable table of contents or an

 index.
 If you need either of those, you can purchase an